 Websites to Help Your Genealogy Research ...

 When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These professional and volunteer websites offer the information directly or else point to where you can find it.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Ensley:

 The GenDisasters website specializes in newspaper articles about tragedies and disasters.
 While it makes interesting reading all by itself, it should be of special interest to genealogists and family historians looking for people who were either affected by or directly involved in such tragedies.